Linwood Holton: Political career

-Holton was active in the Republican Party when it barely existed in Virginia.
-He was one of the leading Republicans who fought the Byrd Organization during the three decades it dominated Virginia politics.
+Holton was active in the Republican Party when it was weak in Virginia, being one of the leading Republicans who fought the Byrd Organization during the four decades it dominated Virginia politics.

 In 1965, Holton ran for governor as the Republican candidate and was defeated by Democrat Mills E. Godwin Jr. In 1969, Holton won 52.51% of the vote in the gubernatorial election, defeating Democrat William C. Battle, Virginia Conservative Beverly B. McDowell, American Independent William A. Pennington, and Independent George R. Walker.
 He became the first Republican governor of Virginia since 1869.

 In 1970, when desegregation was an issue in Virginia, Holton voluntarily placed his children, including future First Lady Anne Holton, in the mostly-black Richmond Public Schools, garnering much publicity.

 As governor, he increased employment of blacks and women in state government, created the Virginia Governor's Schools Program in 1973, provided the first state funds for community mental health centers, and supported environmental efforts.

 A moderate Republican, Holton was against welcoming conservative Byrd Democrats into the Virginia Republican Party.
 As the GOP moved increasingly rightward, it turned its back on Holton.
-When Harry F. Byrd Jr. broke ranks with the increasingly liberal national Democrats and ran as an independent for the Senate in 1970, Holton insisted on running a Republican candidate rather than endorsing an independent.
+When Harry F. Byrd Jr. broke ranks with the increasingly liberal national Democrats and ran as an independent for the Senate in 1970, Holton insisted on running a Republican candidate rather than endorsing Byrd.
 That eventually led to the nomination of Ray Garland.
 Byrd went on to win the three-way election with an absolute majority.

-Holton also encouraged a moderate Republican to run in the special election in 1971 to choose a successor for deceased Lieutenant Governor J. Sargeant Reynolds, an election that was won by another independent, populist Henry Howell.
+Holton also encouraged a moderate Republican to run in the 1971 special election to choose a successor for deceased Lieutenant Governor J. Sargeant Reynolds, an election that was won by another independent, populist Henry Howell.

-Holton was not eligible to run in 1973, as Virginia does not allow governors to serve consecutive terms.
-In 1973, Mills Godwin, the conservative former Democrat who had defeated Holton in the 1965 election, was the Republican nominee.
+As Virginia does not allow governors to serve consecutive terms, Holton was not eligible to run in 1973, so Mills Godwin, the conservative former Democrat who had defeated Holton in the 1965 election, became the Republican nominee.
 Godwin had supported massive resistance to racial integration and had first identified himself as a Republican in his speech accepting the Virginia Republican convention's nomination for governor.